-In orchards troubled with cherry fruit worms, mineola moth, case-bearers, bud moth, or peach twig borer in 1960, use parathion, Guthion or Diazinon in the Petal Fall, First and Second Cover applications.
-Dieldrin controls only curculio.
+An insecticide is not required generally at Petal Fall.
+However in orchards troubled with cherry fruit worms, mineola moth, case-bearers, bud moth, peach twig borer, or curculio in 1961, use parathion or Guthion in Petal Fall, First and Second Cover applications.

-FIRST COVER (10 days after Petal Fall) The same materials are suggested as for Petal Fall Leaf spot, curculio SECOND COVER (10 days after First Cover.
-The time of this application usually coincides with cherry fruit Fixed copper to give 0.75 of a pound actual copper+hydrated lime-3 pounds, or Glyodin-11⁄2 pints+ferbam-1⁄2 pound, or Glyoxide-1⁄2 pound+ferbam-1⁄2 pound, or Actidione-1 part per million, or Cyprex-1⁄2 pound Leaf spot fly emergence) plus Lead arsenate-2 pounds, or Diazinon (25% wettable)-2 pounds, or Guthion (25% wettable)-1 to 11⁄4 lb.
+FIRST COVER (10 days after Petal Fall) The same fungicides as suggested as for Petal Fall Leaf spot Parathion (15% wettable) $-1\frac{1}{2}$ pounds, or Guthion (25% wettable) -1 to $1\frac{1}{4}$ pounds Curculio SECOND COVER (10 days after First Cover.
+The time of this application usually coincides with cherry fruit fly emergence) Fixed copper to give 0.75 of a pound actual copper+hydrated line-3 pounds, or Glyodin-11⁄2 pints+ferbam-1⁄2 pound, or Glyoxide-1⁄2 pound+ferbam-1⁄2 pound, or Actidione-1 part per million, or Cyprex-1⁄4 to 1⁄2 pound Leaf spot ny omorgoneoy Lead arsenate-2 pounds, or Diazinon (25% wettable)-2 pounds, or Guthion (25% wettable)-1 to 11⁄4 lb.
 Cherry fruit fly, curculio